 The meal plans include a block of meals for use in the Laura Scales Cafeteria and a specified amount of Bison Bucks.
-Unless noted in the plan description, plans include one retail meal trade per day (Monday-Friday) which allows a student to use one meal to purchase select items from the downstairs Geiger Center.
+Unless noted in the plan description, plans include one retail meal trade per day (Monday-Friday) which allows a student to use one meal to purchase select items from the Bison Grill or Chick-fil-A on the first floor of the Geiger Center.
 Bison Bucks can be used like cash at any of the Geiger Center food service locations.
 All unused meals and Bison Bucks expire at the end of each term.